Speed limits in the United States by jurisdiction: 75 mph limits

 Because Texas law allows 75 mph speed limits on any numbered state highway, city maintained road, or tollway, it is the only state with 75 mph limits on two-lane roads.
 Speed studies undertaken by TxDOT in response to legislation passed in 2011 took about 2 years, and the result is that the mileage of highway with a speed limit of 75 mph has increased from about 1,400 to about 19,000.
 70 mph or lower speed limits have become unusual on rural Texas roads.
 Also, there are multiple urban Interstates and tollways in Texas where there is a 75 mph speed limit, such as I-20 in Odessa and Midland (prior to February 2016; it is now 65 mph on I-20 in Odessa-Midland), I-10 in the outer parts of San Antonio, and several managed toll lanes in the DFW area.

 80 and 85 mph limits

 Texas Legislator Pete Gallego unveiling a new 80 mph speed limit sign on Interstate 10 near Fort Stockton, Texas.
-Note that night speed limits have been abolished since this photo was taken.

 Texas statutorily allows 80 mph speed limits on I-10 and I-20 in certain counties named in the statute, each of which has a low population density.
 Separately, the Texas Transportation Commission may set a speed limit up to 85 mph on any part of the state highway system if that part is "designed to accommodate travel at that established speed or a higher speed" and an "engineering and traffic investigation" determines the speed is "reasonable and safe".

 As of now, the roads with an 80 mph limit are: